JetBrains/teamcity-sdk-docs/topics/open-api-changes.md

 ### VCS API changes

 #### General
-* Non\-required VcsManager::registerVcsSupport method have been removed.
+* Non-required VcsManager::registerVcsSupport method have been removed.
-* tests\-related constructors from `jetbrains.buildServer.vcs.ModificationData` were moved to `jetbrains.buildServer.vcs.ModificationDataForTest`
+* tests-related constructors from `jetbrains.buildServer.vcs.ModificationData` were moved to `jetbrains.buildServer.vcs.ModificationDataForTest`
 * most methods from `jetbrains.buildServer.vcs.VcsSupportUtil` moved to parent class `jetbrains.buildServer.vcs.utils.VcsSupportUtil`
-* `VcsException` class no longer have `setRoot`, `getRoot`, `prependMessage` methods that are not designed to be used for vcs\-plugins, in core\-related tasks use `jetbrains.buildServer.vcs.VcsRootVcsException`
+* `VcsException` class no longer have `setRoot`, `getRoot`, `prependMessage` methods that are not designed to be used for vcs-plugins, in core-related tasks use `jetbrains.buildServer.vcs.VcsRootVcsException`
 * added method `jetbrains.buildServer.vcs.VcsSupportContext#getVcsExtension` for Vcs plugin context, override this method to provide additional services from plugin
 * `jetbrains.buildServer.vcs.VcsSupport#ignoreServerCachesFor` no longer be called, please migrate to post TeamCity 4.5 API
 #### Patch building